juicedata/juicefs/docs/en/administration/fault_diagnosis_and_analysis.md

 ## Client log

-JuiceFS client will output logs for troubleshooting during operation.
-Log levels in order of fatality are: DEBUG, INFO, WARNING, ERROR and FATAL.
-Since DEBUG logs are not printed by default, you need to explicitly enable it if you need, e.g. by adding the `--debug` option, when running the JuiceFS client,
+JuiceFS client will output logs for troubleshooting while running.
+The level of logs in terms of fatality follows DEBUG < INFO < WARNING < ERROR < FATAL.
+Since DEBUG logs are not printed by default, you need to explicitly enable it if needed, e.g. by adding the `--debug` option when running the JuiceFS client.

-Different JuiceFS clients print logs in different ways, described as follows.
+Different JuiceFS clients print logs in different ways, which are described as follows.

 ### Mount point

 When a JuiceFS file system is mounted with the [`-d` option](../reference/command_reference.md#juicefs-mount) (indicating running in the background), it will print logs to the system log file and local log file simultaneously.
-Depending on the user JuiceFS client running as, the path of the local log files are slightly different.
-The local log file locates at `/var/log/juicefs.log` when running as root, while `$HOME/.juicefs/juicefs.log` for non-root users.
-For details.
-See [`--log` option](../reference/command_reference.md#juicefs-mount).
+Depending on which user is running when mounting the file system, the paths of the local log files are slightly different.
+For root, the local log file locates at `/var/log/juicefs.log`, while it locates at `$HOME/.juicefs/juicefs.log` for non-root users.
+Please refer to [`--log` option](../reference/command_reference.md#juicefs-mount) for details.

-Different commands here to get local logs for different operating systems.
+Depending on the operating system, there are different commands to retrieve system logs or read local log files directly.

 <Tabs>
   <TabItem value="local-log-file" label="Local log file">